A living style guide for misterburton.com.

 Landmarks & Roles

-Semantic landmarks are used to provide a clear map of the page structure for screen readers.
+Semantic landmarks give screen readers a clear map of the page structure.

 Element/Role Purpose